AYS DAILY DIGEST 28/01/2017: The events of today are so absurd that it is hard to believe this day ever really happened

 People were found aboard six inflatable and three wooden boats, and saved by two coastguard ships.

 Volunteers are reporting from different Italian cities claiming that people are living in centers with minimal life conditions, or are forced to stay out in the open.
-The media reported about bad living conditions is CIE Center in Udine that is overcrowded, does not have heating and no legal assistance is provided.
+The media reported about bad living conditions is CAS Center in Udinethat is overcrowded, does not have heating and no legal assistance is provided.

 Meanwhile, group of activist tried to draw attention to this protesting and saying that nobody deserves to sleep on the street.